ambernardes/dotnet-rest-api-full-cycle/frontend/README.md

 In order to not spend time creating the screen, `Vuetify` components were used.

 The test cases were implemented using `vitest`.

-### Challenges:

-While using `vuetify` accelerated the development of the crud screen, the components were not written using the Composition API, so an adaptation was necessary.

-The same applies to test cases, using a proprietary component could have accelerated test development, as I had problems using vuetify in this scenario.

 # Endpoints